mr-tsang-kungfu/kungfu-notes/white.md

 ## Crash of the Eagle A

 1. Opponent grab from the back
-2. Front cross (twist?) step with right arm raise (left hand guard)
+2. Twist step forward with right arm raise (left hand guard)
-3. Turn backward into fighting stance +
+3. Turn facing backward into fighting stance +
  right elbow pin attacker's both arms; this brings the attacker's head within elbow strike range
 4. Elbow upper cut &amp; back (to the chin?)
 5. Whip back knuckle to opponent nose